 How do you build trust among stakeholders when working on a service design project focused on employee experience?

 Maybe in the beginning don’t call it a service design case, because very often just the word ‘design’ is suspicious for people outside of the design discipline.
 Just call it improvement, or the process, or whatever.
-Just give it a very boring name and then use service design or use parts of it.
+Give it a very boring name and then use service design, or parts of it.
 Build your own case and measure that impact!
 So whatever you want to impact, measure before and measure it afterwards.
-This way you can build your own use case that you can then communicate to actually show what you mean to show what are you doing.
+This way you can build your own use case that you can then communicate to actually show what are you doing.

 What doesn’t work in my experience is showing use cases from other companies.
-If you if you show the great cases of all the big companies out there practicing service design, folks always say: yeah, that works with them – but we’re different, this doesn’t work with us.
+If you show the great cases of all the big companies out there practicing service design, folks always say: yeah, that works with them – but we’re different, this doesn’t work with us.
 And they’re right.
 Every organization is different.
-It’s not that, because it works somewhere, it works for you.
-So why should they trust you?
+Because it works somewhere doesn't mean it works for you.
+Why should they trust you?
 Start building your own use cases by not talking about service design, but practicing service design.
 Once you have a few smaller cases – if you start with it in the beginning a few of these cases will fail, just be aware of that – you need some time to learn how to adapt design to your own organization.
 How to change the language.
-How to tweak the tools and methods to make it work for yourself.
+How to tweak the tools and methods to make it work for the specific team and organization.

 Once you manage that and you’re able to maybe even solve some of the tiny things I was talking about earlier, then people will start trusting you because they see the impact of that.
 People don’t trust a journey map that you show them, but they will trust once they actually feel that you had an impact and that is what you should be working for.
 So: work towards outcome, don’t work towards an output.
 If you’d just talk about: we made this nice journey map, people won’t trust you.
 Don’t think about one project, the big project in the beginning, rather think about a sequence of projects.
 Start small, but then scale it up.